Organic Chemistry of Ethers

 - Reaction vessels: Round-bottom flasks, Erlenmeyer flasks, and test tubes

-- Condenser: To reflux or distill reaction mixtures
+- Condenser: For refluxing or distilling reaction mixtures

-- Thin-layer chromatography (TLC): To identify and separate ethers
+- Thin-layer chromatography (TLC): For identifying and separating ethers

-- Nuclear magnetic resonance (NMR) spectroscopy: To determine the structure of ethers
+- Nuclear magnetic resonance (NMR) spectroscopy: For determining the structure of ethers

 Types of Experiments

-- Synthesis of ethers: Williamson ether synthesis, SN2 reaction of an alkyl halide with an alkoxide
+- Synthesis of ethers: Williamson ether synthesis (SN2 reaction of an alkyl halide with an alkoxide), acid-catalyzed dehydration of alcohols.

 Data Analysis

-The data from organic chemistry experiments involving ethers can be analyzed using a variety of techniques, including:
+Data from organic chemistry experiments involving ethers can be analyzed using:

 - TLC: To identify and separate ethers